Police release partial body-cam footage from aftermath of Black man’s fatal shooting by off-duty White officer

 The department said the footage is among the first videos the department submitted to a judge and noted that it has filed a petition to release all body-camera footage related to the incident.

-Earlier this week, Fayetteville Police Chief Gina Hawkins told reporters that black box data from Hash’s car, which logs speed, braking and impact, didn’t record any impact, casting doubt for some about Hash’s account of what happened and his use of force.
+Earlier this past week, Fayetteville Police Chief Gina Hawkins told reporters that black-box data from Hash’s car, which logs speed, braking and impact, didn’t record any impact, casting doubt for some about Hash’s account of what happened and his use of force.
 Hash claims that Walker jumped on his vehicle and broke his windshield wiper before the off-duty officer shot him, according to recordings of his 911 call and a video shared across social media.

 The newly released clips show an unnamed man identifying himself as Walker’s father telling responding officers a story similar to Hash’s account.
 The father told an officer that Walker had left his yard and entered the street but that he was trying to call his son back over.